cesutherland/golings/exercises/generics/README.md

 ### Constraints

-Each type parameter has a type constraint that acts as a kind of meta-type for the type parameter.
-Each type constraint specifies the permissible type arguments that calling code can use for the respective type parameter.
+Each type parameter has a constraint that acts as a kind of meta-type for the parameter.
+Each constraint specifies the permissible type arguments that calling code can use for the respective parameter.

-While a type parameter’s constraint typically represents a set of types, at compile time the type parameter stands for a single type – the type provided as a type argument by the calling code.
+While a parameter’s constraint typically represents a set of types, at compile time the parameter stands for a single type – the type provided as an argument by the calling code.
-If the type argument’s type isn’t allowed by the type parameter’s constraint, the code won’t compile.
+If the argument’s type isn’t allowed by the parameter’s constraint, the code won’t compile.

 Constraints can come from built-in types, a union of types, an interface of unions, or from the [constraints package](golang.org/x/exp/constraints)